Northern Kosovo clashes: Clashes

 On 26 May 2023, Kosovo Police took control of the municipal buildings in Zvečan, Zubin Potok and Leposavić by force after ethnic Serbs had refused to let the newly elected officials assume office.
 Protestors in Zvečan attempted to stop Kosovar police from escorting the mayor to the city hall leaving 10 protesters and 5 police officers injured.
 Multiple police cars were also destroyed.
 The Kosovar Police's use of force against the protesters was condemned by the United States and the EU.
 On 29 May 2023, hundreds of Serbian protesters rallied at the city hall in the town of Zvečan in Northern Kosovo.
-The protestors demanded the withdrawal of Kosovo police forces and for the resignation of ethnic Albanian officials who were elected to mayor's offices in April.
+The protestors demanded the withdrawal of Kosovo police forces and for the resignation of ethnic Albanian officials who were elected to the mayor's offices in April.
 The crowd of protesters then spread a huge Serbian flag outside the city hall.
-Nato peacekeeping soldiers responded by firing tear gas and stun grenades in order to protect Kosovar police officers and disperse protesters.
+NATO peacekeeping soldiers responded by firing tear gas and stun grenades in order to protect Kosovar police officers and disperse protesters.
 The protesters then responded by throwing rocks, molotov cocktails and other objects at peacekeepers and police officers.
 Protesters then painted the Russian Z symbol on Kosovo police and NATO peacekeepers' vehicles.
 KFOR soldiers then moved in with riot shields and batons in another attempt to disperse the crowd.
 Protesters responded by hurling rocks, bottles and molotov cocktails at the soldiers.